NicolasLagaillardie/mpst_rust_github/artifact.md

 2. reproduce our benchmarks (i.e., Table 2 and Figure 9), and
 3. use the tool to verify your own communication protocols.

 #### Artifact layout

 The artifact (after building the docker image) contains

 * The directory `most-rust-github`-- a directory containing the source code of the mp-annon tool
 * `most-rust-github/examples` -- contains many examples implemented using mp-anon, including all examples reportes in Fig. 9 and Table 2 in the paper
 * `most-rust-github/scripts` - the scripts for reproducing the results
 * `most-rust-github/benches` --- the examples for Fig. 2
 * The directory `kmc` that contains the kmc tool used to verify that mp-anon types written in Rust are compatible
 * The directory `scribble-java` that contains the Scribble source code for generating Rust types from Scribble protocols

 ## Prerequisites

 To run all benchmarks reported in the paper, the reviewers need:

-* a minumum of 16GB RAM.
+* a minimum of 16GB RAM and 50 GB of disk space.
 The library itself is lightweight but the examples and benchmarks pose that requirement.
 * to enable localhost access (note that when you run a docker image the localhost is enabled by default)

 Note: The benchmark data in the paper was generated